-At least 28 people behind assassination of Haiti President: Police
+At least 28 people behind assassination of Haiti president: Police

 Charles said in a televised briefing that authorities had tracked down the suspected assassins to a house near the scene of the crime in Petionville, a northern, hillside suburb of the capital Port-au-Prince.

-A fierce firefight lasted late into the night on Wednesday and six suspects were taken in custody, while four corpses were retrieved, authorities said.
+A fierce firefight lasted late into the night on Wednesday.
 Officers were heavily patrolling the area from early on Thursday.

 "We have the physical authors, now we are looking for the intellectual authors," Charles said.